Hopf algebras and Markov chains: Two examples and a theory: The free associative algebra and riffle shuffling

 \begin{proof} Recall from \ref{sec23} that $f_w(w')$ is the signed number of ways to permute the branches and trees of $T_w$ to spell $w'$.
 When $w$ and $w'$ each consist of distinct letters, such a permutation, if it exists, is unique.
 This gives the second assertion of the proposition.
 This permutation is precisely given by permuting the branches of each $T_{l_i}$ so they spell subwords of $w'$.
 The total number of branch permutations is the sum of the number of branch permutations of each $T_{l_i}$.
 Taking parity of this statement gives the first assertion of the proposition. \end{proof}

-The example above employed a further shortcut that is worth pointing out: the Lyndon factors of a word with distinct letters start precisely at the \textit{record minima}, since a word with distinct letters is Lyndon if and only if its first letter is minimal.
-Thus \b35\b142 has minima $3,1$ in positions $1,3$.
+The example above employed a further shortcut that is worth pointing out: the Lyndon factors of a word with distinct letters start precisely at the \textit{record minima} (working left to right, thus \b35\b142 has minima $3,1$ in positions $1,3$), since a word with distinct letters is Lyndon if and only if its first letter is minimal.
 This leads to

 \begin{prop} The multiplicity of the eigenvalue $a^{n-k}$ on $\calh_{1,1,...1}$ is $c(n,k)$, the signless Stirling number of the first kind. \end{prop}